Annie Montague Alexander

-Annie Montague Alexander (29 December 1867 - 10 September 1950) was an explorer, naturalist, paleontological collector, and philanthropist.
+Annie Montague Alexander (29 December 1867 – 10 September 1950) was an explorer, naturalist, paleontological collector, and philanthropist.

 She founded the University of California Museum of Paleontology (UCMP) and the Museum of Vertebrate Zoology (MVZ).
-From its establishment in 1908 until she died in 1950 she financed the museum's collections and supported a series of paleontological expeditions throughout the western United States.
+From its establishment in 1908 until she died in 1950, she financed the museum's collections and supported a series of paleontological expeditions throughout the western United States.
 Alexander herself took part in many of these expeditions, accumulating a significant collection of fossils and exotic game animals that she would later donate to the museum.
-Alexander is remembered by the University of California, Berkeley as one of the "builders of Berkeley" and as the benefactress of the museum.
+Alexander is remembered by the University of California, Berkeley, as one of the "builders of Berkeley" and as the benefactress of the museum.

 Early life

-Annie Montague Alexander was born December 29, 1867, in Honolulu during the Kingdom of Hawaii.
+Annie Montague Alexander was born on December 29, 1867, in Honolulu.
+At the time, the islands were part of the Kingdom of Hawaii.
 She was the granddaughter of New England missionaries in Maui.
-Her father Samuel Thomas Alexander and her uncle Henry Perrine Baldwin were founders of Alexander & Baldwin.
-Her mother Martha Cooke was the daughter of Amos Starr Cooke, the founder of Castle & Cooke.
+Her father, Samuel Thomas Alexander, and her uncle, Henry Perrine Baldwin, were founders of Alexander & Baldwin.
+Her mother, Martha Cooke, was the daughter of Amos Starr Cooke, the founder of Castle & Cooke.
 These were two of the "Big Five" corporations that started as sugar cane plantation owners and then dominated the economy of the Territory of Hawaii.

 Annie Montague was the second of five children.
 Her youngest brother, Clarence Chambers, was born in 1880 but died in 1884.
-Her cousins included Henry Alexander Baldwin and Clarence Hyde Cooke who carried on the family businesses.
+Her cousins included Henry Alexander Baldwin and Clarence Hyde Cooke, who carried on the family businesses.

-She attended Punahou School for one year, but when her family moved to Oakland, California in 1882 to get medical attention for her grandfather, she enrolled in Oakland High School.
-In 1886 she attended Lasell Seminary for Young Women in Auburndale, Massachusetts.
+She attended Punahou School for one year, but when her family moved to Oakland, California, in 1882 to get medical attention for her grandfather, she enrolled in Oakland High School.
+In 1886, she attended Lasell Seminary for Young Women in Auburndale, Massachusetts.

-In 1888, she traveled with her family to Paris and studied painting.
-She returned to Oakland and trained briefly as a nurse, but enjoyed being outside instead and facing the threat of blindness returned to California.
+In 1888, she traveled with her family to Paris and studied painting; however, the detailed work caused her vision problems and persistent headaches.
+She returned to Oakland and trained briefly as a nurse.
+She soon left the program when she found that studying the required medical textbooks brought on another bout of headaches and vision problems.

 Her father left the business to others and took Annie, her sister Martha, and a cousin on a 1,500-mile bicycle trip through Europe in 1893.
-In 1896 Alexander and her uncle explored the South Pacific stopping in Hong Kong, China, and Singapore.
+In 1896, Alexander and her uncle explored the South Pacific, stopping in Hong Kong, China, and Singapore.
 On that same trip, they also explored Java, Samoa, and New Zealand.

-In 1899 she went camping in Oregon with her friend Martha Beckwith and then went with her father to Bermuda.
-Alexander's passion for paleontology was sparked on her trip to Crater Lake with Beckwith and in 1900 she began auditing paleontology lectures at the University of California, Berkeley.
+In 1899, she went camping in Oregon with her friend Martha Beckwith and then went with her father to Bermuda.
+Alexander's passion for paleontology was sparked on her trip to Crater Lake with Beckwith, and in 1900, she began auditing paleontology lectures at the University of California, Berkeley.
 At Berkeley, Alexander met Professor John C. Merriam.
-As their friendship developed she offered to underwrite the entire cost of his upcoming expeditions.
+As their friendship developed, she offered to underwrite the entire cost of his upcoming expeditions.
 She later participated in Merriam's 1901 expedition to Fossil Lake in Oregon, as well as his 1902 and 1903 expeditions to Shasta County in Northern California.